 Original Court Document: View Document

-Reasoning: The record from the Rule 11 hearing confirmed that the trial court ensured Rutledge comprehended the implications of his plea, including the nature of constructive liability.
+The court emphasized that Rutledge understood he was pleading guilty to aiding and abetting his co-conspirator's firearm use in connection with drug trafficking.
+The record from the Rule 11 hearing confirmed that the trial court ensured Rutledge comprehended the implications of his plea, including the nature of constructive liability.